-Not only is it important to beta test point release and bleeding edge WordPress nightly builds, but it’s also important to test and confirm reported bugs and test patches submitted for possible inclusion to WordPress before they ever make it into the nightly builds.
-This job is mostly handled by volunteers (such as yourself) that serve as “bug gardeners”.
+Not only is it important to beta test point release and bleeding edge WordPress nightly builds, but it’s also important to test and confirm reported bugs, and test patches submitted for possible inclusion to WordPress before they ever make it into the nightly builds.
+This job is mostly handled by volunteers (such as yourself) that serve as bug gardeners.

-If you are new to the bug tracker, and want to help out, here’s how you can get started with your first simple workflow.
+If you are new to the bug tracker and want to help out, here’s how you can get started with your first simple workflow.
 Once you have spent some time in this workflow, the rest of the tracker will become much more familiar, and you can feel confident in exploring other areas of Trac that also need help.

 The Bugfix Review Workflow #

 In this workflow, we are only going to work on tickets categorized as bugs/defects, and also just the ones with patches attached that supposedly fix those bugs.
-Additionally, this workflow only involves tickets in the “Awaiting Review” or the “Future Release” milestones, meaning that these are mostly reported bugs and patches that have not been reviewed or thoroughly tested yet.
-The “Patches to Defects that Need Review” report in Trac handles these filters for you already, so go ahead and open that now.
+Additionally, this workflow only involves tickets in the Awaiting Review or the Future Release milestones, meaning that these are mostly reported bugs and patches that have not been reviewed or thoroughly tested yet.
+The Patches to Defects That Need Review report in Trac handles these filters for you already, so go ahead and open that now.

-There’s over 500 unique tickets in this report (at the time of this writing), so the first step is to pick out just one of those to start out with.
-If you are not very familiar with WordPress itself, we recommended avoiding any tickets more than 12 months old.
-Older tickets usually involve some controversial changes, or involve complex problems with complex solutions, which means a heavier review process, which is usually why they have been stuck in the review process for more than a year.
+There are over 600 unique tickets in the report (at the time of this writing), so the first step is to choose one of those to start with.
+If you are just starting out as a bug gardener, we recommend avoiding any tickets more than 12 months old.
+Older tickets usually involve some controversial changes, or involve complex problems with complex solutions, requiring a heavier review process, which is usually why they have been stuck in the review process for more than a year.

 Once you have found a ticket you want to work on, continue reading the rest of the instructions here for how you should address the ticket you have picked out.

-Ensure the Ticket is a Bug #
+1. Ensure The Ticket Is A Bug #

-Since new tickets are assigned to the “Awaiting Review” milestone by default, this report will include completely fresh issues (assuming the reporter attached a patch and added the “has-patch” keyword properly right upon submission), some of which have not been through an initial review in order to make sure it was submitted with the proper issue type, component, and keywords.
+Since new tickets are assigned to the Awaiting Review milestone by default, this report will include completely fresh issues, assuming the reporter attached a patch and added the has-patch keyword properly upon submission.
+Some of these tickets have not been through an initial review to ensure it was submitted with the proper issue type, component, and keywords.
 The documentation on the ticket properties should help clarify exactly which values the ticket type and component should be set as, and what keywords the ticket should have.

-Confirm the Bug #
+2. Confirm The Bug #

 You should always test for the bug using a SVN trunk checkout of WordPress.
 In the rare cases of critical bugs and regressions, then you should also test for the bug in the latest stable release of WordPress too.

-Confirm the Patch #
+3. Confirm The Patch #

 Download and apply the suggested patch to the same installation you were able to confirm the bug on.
-Sometimes a ticket will have multiple patches attached, and if so, usually only the latest suggested patch needs testing, but you might need to test other patches too if they haven’t been tested.
+Sometimes a ticket will have multiple patches attached, and, if so, usually only the latest suggested patch needs testing; however, you might need to test the other patches too, if they haven’t been tested.

 - New unit tests fail with the patch applied.